-South Africa’s rich cultural heritage is peppered with influences from around the world, leaving us with a melting pot of flavours from which to draw inspiration.
-On any given day, curry is one of my favourites.
-This Cape Malay chicken curry is deeply aromatic with a rich coconut milk tomato sauce.
-I serve it with mango chutney and caramelized bananas.
+South Africa’s rich cultural heritage is a melting pot of inspiration.
+This Cape Malay chicken curry, reflect the unique flavours that have made Malay cooking one of South Africa’s most loved cuisines.
+It’s deeply aromatic, with a rich coconut cream tomato sauce.
+We love it with homemade mango chutney and caramelised bananas.

 Spiced and earthy, this golden hued Cape Malay chicken curry will tick all the boxes.
 To finish in true South African style, why not try this Spiced Cape brandy pudding with whipped cream.